rvnarayana/getting_cleaning_data/CodeBook.md

 * Merge training and test datasets.
 * Extract columns representing mean and standard deviation fir each measurement.
 * Replace activity labels with respective activity names.
-* Label the data set with descriptive column names
+* change variable names to descriptive names
 * Create tidy dataset with average of each variable for each activity and each subject.
 * Write the final outout into a file.

 ##Description of output variables

 **activityname**
 	Activity Name.
-Can have following values :
+Can have one of the following values :
 	* LAYING
 	* SITTING
 	* STANDING